 IP (Internet Protocol) — handles addressing and routing.
 Every device on the Internet has an IP address.
 IPv4 addresses look like 192.168.1.1 (32-bit, ~4 billion addresses).
 IPv6 addresses look like 2001:0db8::1 (128-bit, effectively unlimited).

 This model has a critical implication: the server is passive.
 It sits and waits.
-It cannot push data to clients unless a client first establishes a connection.
+It generally cannot push data to clients unless a client first establishes a connection.
 (Technologies like WebSockets upgrade this model, but the initial connection is always client-initiated.)

 This is the single most important mental model in the course.
 When you type a URL and press Enter, approximately 15 things happen in sequence.
 Understanding this flow connects every topic in this course.

-These steps group into natural phases:
+These steps can be grouped into natural phases:

 | Phase | Steps | Where It Happens | Course Connection |